Your UC50 form is vital

 - Eating and drinking

-Our guide to completing the UC50 on physical health grounds takes you through completing the questions physical health questions for conditions such as:
+In relation to physical health our guide takes you through completing the questions for conditions such as:

 - heart disease